 How to Fix Your Broken Nail

-Now, before I conclude this article, I thought it would be helpful if I brought to you a great simple and easy way, trick and technique to treat your split nail right away.
+Here’s a great simple and easy trick and technique to treat your split nail right away.

 Step 1: Preparing Your Nail